Towards best practices in low-dimensional semi-supervised latent Bayesian optimization for the design of antimicrobial peptides: Results

 We further compute the variance in objective scores sampled throughout each BayesOpt run, which is essentially a measure of the extent to which we explore different objective function outputs.
 When comparing the distribution of variances in objective scores for runs searching through the PCA space (with center $\mu_{PCA, Var(M)} = 0.24\; (\pm 0.005)$) vs the high-dimensional latent space (with center $\mu_{Id, Var(M)} = 0.17\; (\pm0.004)$), we observe that the BayesOpt runs done in PCA spaces tend to have more variance in objective function scores (Fig. \ref{fig:exploration-histograms}b); $\mu_{PCA, Var(M)} = 0.24 > 0.17 = \mu_{Id, Var(M)}$.
 We test the hypothesis that these two means are the same using an independent samples t-test, yielding a p-value$=1.58\cdot 10^{-21}$, suggesting a statistically robust difference.
 This suggests that when optimizing through linear-projections of the high-dimensional space, more of the objective function is sampled (about 30\% more).

-Additionally, we compute the distance of the best point in a run from the SVR oracle's training set as an assessment of how exploration of input may be related to exploration of output.
-Becuse computing distances in high-dimensional spaces can be misleading, we computed these distances in a two-dimensional projection of the latent space.
+Additionally, we compute the distance of the best point in a run from the SVR oracle's training set as an assessment of how exploration of input may be related to exploration of output and an assessment of the algorithm's ability to suggest novel optima.
+Because computing distances in high-dimensional spaces can be misleading, we computed these distances in a two-dimensional projection of the latent space.
 We construct this two-dimensional projection using the two principal components most correlated with oracle values.
 To do this for a run, we first encoded the oracle's training set into the high-dimensional latent space the BayesOpt run was done in.
 We then compute a PCA projection of the high-dimensional latent space.
 The oracle's training set is then projected into the PCA reduced space.
 Then, we compute the Euclidean distance between the best point found during the run and each point in the oracle's training set, in the PCA reduced space.
 The minimum distance found is used as the distance between the point and the oracle's training set $T_{\text{SVR}}$:

 We observe that the BayesRuns searching through linear-projections of latent spaces have a distribution of distances from the oracle's training set has a mean of $\mu_{PCA}=2.31\;(\pm\;0.193)$.
 The distribution of runs searching through the high-dimensional latent space has a mean of $\mu_{Id}=0.71\;(\pm\;0.068)$.
 From the distribution of distances computed, we observe that the BayesOpt runs searching through linear-projections of the latent space tended to result in final points about 225\% farther from the oracle's training set when compared to the BayesOpt runs searching through the full high-dimensional latent space (Fig. \ref{fig:exploration-histograms}c); $\mu_{PCA}=2.31 > 0.71 = \mu_{Id}$, a statistically robust difference, with a p-value$=1.21\cdot 10^{-13}$.